 To see more from the Desmond Egan Collection, click here

-With kind permission of Shirley Cullen.
+With kind permission of the Egan family.